Nungarin, Western Australia

-Nungarin is a town located in the north east of the Wheatbelt region of Western Australia, approximately 278 km east of Perth and 39 km north of Merredin.
+Nungarin is a town in the north east of the Wheatbelt region of Western Australia, approximately 278 km east of Perth and 39 km north of Merredin.
 It is the main town in the Shire of Nungarin.
 At the 2006 census, Nungarin had a population of 142.

 The surrounding areas produce wheat and other cereal crops.
 The town is a receival site for Cooperative Bulk Handling.